kake91/XMGPU/README.md

 The script will install all the necessary tools and clone the XENGPUMiner from the repository 'shanhaicoder/XENGPUMiner.'
 You will be prompted to enter your wallet address and press enter You will be prompted to enter the number of GPUs you wish to use and press enter.
-After that give it a bit time to run everything.
-Anyone is welcome to use and try it
+After that, give it some time to run everything.
+Anyone is welcome to use and try it, but there is still some optimization to be done